Sindhudurg district

-Sindhudurg district (Marathi pronunciation: [sin̪d̪ʱud̪uɾɡ]) is an administrative district of the Konkan division in India, which was carved out of the erstwhile Ratnagiri district.
-The district headquarters are located at Oros and the district occupies an area of approximately 5,207 km^{2} and has a population of 849,651, of which 12.59% were urban (as of 2011).
-As of 2011, it's the least populous district of Maharashtra (out of 36).
+Sindhudurg district (Marathi pronunciation: [sin̪d̪ʱud̪uɾɡə]) is an administrative district of the Konkan division in India, which was carved out of the erstwhile Ratnagiri district.
+The district headquarters are located at Oros.
+The district occupies an area of approximately 5,207 km^{2} and has a population of 849,651, of which 12.59% were urban (as of 2011).
+As of 2011, it is the least populous district of Maharashtra (out of 36).